DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claim(s) 3 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Choi (US 2022/0189958) in view of Lee et al. (US 2022/0199621).
+103 as being unpatentable over Choi (US 2022/0189958, of record) in view of Lee et al. (US 2022/0199621, of record).

 Choi discloses the claimed invention including the semiconductor device as explained in the above rejection.
-Choi further discloses the dielectric layers (CM1 CI1) of the first capacitor structure and the dielectric layer (SCM, SCI) of the blocking structure comprises a same dielectric material (see Figures 2F-2O, forming of the same dielectric layers, so they have the same dielectric material).
+Choi further discloses the dielectric layers (CI1) of the first capacitor structure and the dielectric layer (SCI) of the blocking structure comprises a same dielectric material (see Figures 2F-2O, forming of the same dielectric layer, so they have the same dielectric material).
 Choi does not disclose the dielectric layer of each of the first capacitor structures and the dielectric layer of the blocking structure comprise a ferroelectric material or an anti-ferroelectric material.
 However, Lee et al. discloses a dielectric layer (DL) of each of the first capacitor structures comprises a ferroelectric material.
 Note Figures 9A-11B and [0055] of Lee et al. Therefore, it would have been obvious to one of ordinary skills in the art at the time the invention was made to form the dielectric layer of each of the first capacitor structures and the dielectric layer of the blocking structure of Choi comprise a ferroelectric material, such as taught by Lee et al. in order to further improve the capacitance of the capacitor.

-Claim(s) 5-6, 10-12 and 14-15 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Choi (US 2022/0189958) in view of Nishikawa et al. (PN 10,629,675).
+Claim(s) 5-6, 10-12, 14-15 and 21 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Choi (US 2022/0189958, of record) in view of Nishikawa et al. (PN 10,629,675, of record).

 Regarding claim 5, Choi discloses the claimed invention including the semiconductor device as explained in the above rejection.
 Choi does not disclose the memory array further comprises a second multi-layer stacked structure over the first multi-layer stacked structure, wherein the second multi-layer stacked structure comprises a first insulating layer, a word line layer over the first insulating layer, and a second insulating layer over the word line layer.
 However, Nishikawa et al. discloses a memory array comprising a second multi-layer stacked structure (232,242,265,270,72) over the first multi-layer stacked structure (132,142,165,170), wherein the second multi-layer stacked structure comprises a first insulating layer, a word line layer over the first insulating layer, and a second insulating layer over the word line layer.
-Note Figures of Nishikawa et al. Therefore, it would have been obvious to one of ordinary skills in the art at the time the invention was made to form the memory array of Choi further comprising a second multi-layer stacked structure over the first multi-layer stacked structure, wherein the second multi-layer stacked structure comprises a first insulating layer, a word line layer over the first insulating layer, and a second insulating layer over the word line layer, such as taught by Nishikawa et al. in order to further integrate more memories to achieve more density circuitry.
+Note Figures 7A, 21A-24 of Nishikawa et al. Therefore, it would have been obvious to one of ordinary skills in the art at the time the invention was made to form the memory array of Choi further comprising a second multi-layer stacked structure over the first multi-layer stacked structure, wherein the second multi-layer stacked structure comprises a first insulating layer, a word line layer over the first insulating layer, and a second insulating layer over the word line layer, such as taught by Nishikawa et al. in order to further integrate more memories to achieve more density circuitry.

 Regarding claim 6, Choi and Nishikawa et al. disclose the memory array further comprises: